barjinders/connect_sddc_vault/README.md

-# Connect to VCenter and ESXi hosts using Credentails Stored in OCI Vault Secret.
+# Connect to the VMware vCenter and ESXi hosts using Credentails Stored in OCI Vault Secret.

 ## Description
 This script connects to the VC and ESXi hosts securely using credentails stored in OCI Vault Service.